 A cookie is a small text file which is placed on your computer or internet enabled device by websites in order to add functionality.
 A cookie can be used to identify a user’s computer or internet enabled device to the website, or to other third party websites.
 This allows websites to improve the way they work, such as remembering preferences expressed by a user or tracking a user’s use of a website for statistical analysis.

-We, and some of our affiliates and third-party service providers, use different types of cookies.
+We use different types of cookies.
 Some are persistent cookies (cookies that remain on your hard drive for an extended period of time) and some are session ID cookies (cookies that expire when you close your browser).

-Cookies help us to operate our website and to enhance and customise your experience on our website.
+Cookies help us to operate our website and to enhance and customise your experience on our website:

 How can you control cookies?